 The aims of the group are to promote the role of chemistry in food and enable transfer and sharing of information and networking between academia and the food industry.
 This includes analytical, biochemical , chemical , physical , nutritional and toxicological aspects of food and food ingredients and the composition and relationships between structure and functionality throughout the entire food chain in a way to enhance sustainability and food and nutrition security.

 - To foster an awareness of the importance of chemistry in the food chain.

 - To encourage interactions between scientists and technologists engaged in food R&D.

 - To help transfer such scientific research from ideas to applications.

-January’s element and its role in food is Sulfur:
+April's element and their role in food - Nitrogen:

 We also have an online community, which is based on MyRSC, for anyone who shares our interests.

 We are always looking for new members who are keen to get involved and to help organise our activities.
 If you would like to find out more please contact the Secretary.